Fix problems in Windows Search

 The PowerShell script resets the Windows Search feature.
 When the word Done appears, close the PowerShell window.

-If you receive a Cannot be loaded because running scripts is disabled on this system error message, enter the following command on the command line of the PowerShell window, and then press Enter:
+enter the following command on the command line of the PowerShell window, and then press Enter:

 The current policy appears in the window.
 For example, you might see Restricted.
 We recommend that you note this value because you'll have to use it later.